yracine/device-type.myecobee/smartapps/ecobeeRemoteSensor.md

 # 6) Repeat step 4b for each ecobee thermostat

-If you have many ecobee thermostats (Lite Or Ecobee3), you'd need to execute ecobeeRemoteSensorInit for each one, but change the instance name each time at the last page (Notifications And Other Settings):
+If you have many ecobee thermostats, you'd need to execute ecobeeRemoteSensorInit for each one, but change the instance name each time at the last page (Notifications And Other Settings):

 "Assign a name for this SmartApp"